File import

 The code above does the following:

-- Connects to DuckDB using the Dagster resource
+1. Connects to DuckDB using the Dagster resource DuckDBResource.

 Confirm data

-To confirm that everything has loaded correctly, we can connect to the DuckDB database using the DuckDB CLI and run a simple query against the table.
+To check that everything has loaded correctly, we can connect to the DuckDB database using the DuckDB CLI and run a query for the table we just made.

 > duckdb data/staging/duckdb